KiCAD Freakduino

 If you wanted to, you could easily extend the Chibi stack to work whatever magic you can dream up.
 But you’ll be pleased to know there’s also FreakZ, a mesh networking stack.
 FreakZ is in early development at the time of this writing.
 It’s a big undertaking and already a great start!

-Chibi requires only your favourite microcontroller and a compatible radio chip.
-So quite small circuit boards can be made.
+Chibi requires only your favourite microcontroller and a compatible radio chip, so quite small circuit boards can be made.

 My design uses a couple of different components (level shifter and 5V boot regulator) due to local availability.
-Ironically, after a week of failing to find the two troublesome parts and going ahead with my modified version, I just received an email from China, asking me how many thousands of the ones I couldn’t find!
+Ironically, after a week of failing to find the two troublesome parts and going ahead with my modified version, I just received an email from China asking me how many thousands of the ones I couldn’t find!
 Oh well.

 Leave a Reply